MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Waddle Doo.md

 #### Parasol
 **Points -** 600

 The enemy moves back and forth while going downwards.
-When they touch ground or the timer is done, they spawn a [[TfSD SB - Enemies - Parasol#Fly|Parasol - Fly]] and switch to [[TfSD SB - Enemies - Waddle Doo#Walk|Waddle Doo - Walk]].
+When the enemy touches the ground, get defeated, or when the timer is done, it spawn a [[TfSD SB - Enemies - Parasol#Fly|Parasol - Fly]] and switch to [[TfSD SB - Enemies - Waddle Doo#Walk|Waddle Doo - Walk]].
 #### Jump and Attack
 The enemy stands still while doing their walking animation in a faster pace, gets in a charging state which they start flashing and turn to the player's direction, then jumps and does a beam attack.
+#### Parasol Walk
+**Points -** 600

+The enemy walks back and forth in a wave-like behavior.
+The enemy spawns a [[TfSD SB - Enemies - Parasol#Fly|Parasol - Fly]] when it gets defeated.